-For those learners who require a more specialist approach to learning, class teachers are encouraged to discuss approaches to differentiation with specialist staff in and outside the school.
+For those learners who require a more specialist approach to learning, class teachers are encouraged to discuss approaches with specialist staff in and outside the school.

-All additional provision for pupils with SEND is overseen by the SENCo and monitoring of these pupil's progress takes place at regular SEN meetings held between the class teacher and the Inclusion Lead.
+All additional provision for pupils with SEND is overseen by the SENCo and monitoring of these pupil's progress takes place at regular SEND meetings held between the class teacher and SENCo.

-We enable pupils with SEN to engage in the activities of the school, together with children who do not have SEN, in the following ways:
+We enable pupils with SEND to engage in the activities of the school, together with children who do not have SEND, in the following ways: